 The durability, look and feel, and price of carpet are partially determined by the fiber used to make it.
 The most common carpet fibers are:

--Triexta: This is a relatively newer carpet yarn to the industry and is know for its exceptional durability and stain resistance.
-Triexta is branded under SmartStrand Forever Clean and has become a very popular fiber choice because it adds softness and fiber protection from stains; making it a great option for busy households and for homes with pets.
+-Triexta: This is a relatively newer carpet yarn to the industry and has become known for its exceptional durability and stain resistance.
+Triexta is branded under SmartStrand Forever Clean and has become a very popular carpet fiber choice because it adds softness and fiber protection from stains; making it a great option for busy households and for homes with pets.

 -Polypropylene: The polypropylene fiber is also referred to as Olefin.
 Polypropylene is solution dyed which means that the color is actually built into the fiber when it is formed in the manufacturing process making it so the color is an inherent part of the material that cannot be removed.
 This offers you a fade-free solution for your carpeting needs, even when it may be exposed to intense sunlight or bleach.